OPA treats a wide variety of upper extremity conditions and offers comprehensive treatment options — including many non-surgical solutions.

 Once an official diagnosis is made, a customized treatment plan is prescribed.
 Treatment plans decrease symptoms as quickly as possible.

-Nonsurgical treatment options treat the majority of hand pain.
+Nonsurgical treatment options treat the majority of a hand sprains.
 Treatment options help reduce symptoms.
 The following are commonly prescribed:

 Schedule Appointment with Our Hand | Wrist | Elbow Team